 Atrophic gastritis is a condition characterized by chronic inflammation of the gastric mucosa with atrophy, gland loss, and metaplastic changes.
-It is classified into autoimmune metaplastic atrophic gastritis (AMAG) and environmental metaplastic atrophic gastritis (EMAG).
-Chronic infection with Helicobacter pylori (H. pylori) is the most common cause.
-Patients suffering from atrophic gastritis often do not display any symptoms or may only experience nonspecific discomfort in the epigastric region.
+There are two types: autoimmune metaplastic atrophic gastritis (AMAG) and environmental metaplastic atrophic gastritis (EMAG), which is commonly caused by Helicobacter pylori (H. pylori).
+Patients with atrophic gastritis are often asymptomatic or may only experience nonspecific discomfort in the epigastric region.
 Important diagnostic steps include gastroscopy with biopsy and laboratory studies (e.g., gastrin).
-Therapeutic emphasis depends on the underlying etiology: substitution of vitamin B12 (AMAG) or H. pylori eradication therapy (helicobacter-associated atrophic gastritis).
+The therapeutic approach depends on the underlying etiology.
+AMAG is treated with vitamin B12 substitution, whereas individuals with EMAG will receive H. pylori eradication therapy.
 If left untreated, atrophic gastritis may lead to peptic ulcer disease or result in the development of various cancers.

 Epidemiological data refers to the US, unless otherwise specified.

 - Associated with major histocompatibility haplotypes HLA-B8 and HLA-DR3